Rhode Island: Collegiate and amateur sports

 There are four NCAA Division I schools in Rhode Island.
 All four schools compete in different conferences.
 The Brown University Bears compete in the Ivy League, the Bryant University Bulldogs compete in the America East Conference, the Providence College Friars compete in the Big East Conference, and the University of Rhode Island Rams compete in the Atlantic 10 Conference.
 Three of the schools' football teams compete in the Football Championship Subdivision, the second-highest level of college football in the United States.
 Brown plays FCS football in the Ivy League, Bryant plays FCS football in the Big South Conference before that league merges its football operations with those of the Ohio Valley Conference in 2023, and Rhode Island plays FCS football in CAA Football, the technically separate football league of the Colonial Athletic Association.
 All four Division I schools in the state compete in an intrastate all-sports competition known as the Ocean State Cup, with Bryant winning the most recent cup in 2011–12 academic year.

 From 1930 to 1983, America's Cup races were sailed off Newport, and the extreme-sport X Games and Gravity Games were founded and hosted in the state's capital city.

 The International Tennis Hall of Fame is in Newport at the Newport Casino, site of the first U.S. National Championships in 1881.
 The Hall of Fame and Museum were established in 1954 by Jimmy Van Alen as "a shrine to the ideals of the game".

 Rhode Island is also home to the headquarters of the governing body for youth rugby league in the United States, the American Youth Rugby League Association or AYRLA.
-The AYRLA has started the first-ever Rugby League youth competition in Providence Middle Schools, a program at the RI Training School, in addition to starting the first High School Competition in the US in Providence Public High School.
+The AYRLA has started the first-ever rugby league youth competition in Providence Middle Schools, a program at the RI Training School, in addition to starting the first high school competition in the US in Providence Public High School.

 Government

 The capital of Rhode Island is Providence.
 The state's governor is Daniel McKee (D), and the lieutenant governor is Sabina Matos (D).
 Gina Raimondo became Rhode Island's first female governor with a plurality of the vote in the November 2014 state elections.
 Its United States senators are Jack Reed (D) and Sheldon Whitehouse (D).
-Rhode Island's two United States representatives are David Cicilline (D-1) and Jim Langevin (D-2).
+Rhode Island's two United States representatives are Gabe Amo (D-1) and Seth Magaziner (D-2).
 See congressional districts map.
 Rhode Island is one of a few states that do not have an official governor's residence.
 See List of Rhode Island Governors.

 The state legislature is the Rhode Island General Assembly, consisting of the 75-member House of Representatives and the 38-member Senate.
 The Democratic Party dominates both houses of the bicameral body; the Republican Party's presence is minor in the state government, with Republicans holding a handful of seats in both the Senate and House of Representatives.